Spotify Wrapped: When is it released and where can I find it?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-It’s already that time of year for Spotify to release its special “Wrapped” feature, which provides users with personalised analytics of their music listening habits from the past year.
+It’s already that time of year for Spotify to release its special “Wrapped” feature, which provides users with personalized analytics of their music listening habits from the past year.

+Spotify has issued a statement telling users to make sure their app is updated to ensure they are getting the full Wrapped experience.

 The music streaming service first released Spotify Wrapped in 2016.
 The statistics provide music fans with their top listened-to artists, albums, songs, podcasts and more to share with their friends.